 Impaired Loans: Loans are designated as impaired when, in the judgment of management based on current information and events, it is probable that all amounts due according to the contractual terms of the loan agreement will not be collected.
-The measurement of loss associated with impaired loans can be based on either the observable market price of the loan or the fair value of the collateral.
-Fair value is measured based on the value of the collateral securing the loans.
+The measurement of loss associated with impaired loans can be based on either the observable market price of the loan or the fair value of the collateral securing the loans.
 Collateral may be in the form of real estate or business assets including equipment, inventory, and accounts receivable.
 The vast majority of the collateral is real estate.
 Level 2 impaired loan value is determined by utilizing an income or market valuation approach based on an appraisal conducted by an independent, licensed appraiser outside of the Company using observable market data.
-If the collateral is a house or building in the process of construction or if an appraisal of the real estate property is over two years old, then the fair value is considered Level 3.
 The value of business equipment is based upon an outside appraisal if deemed significant, or the net book value on the applicable business' financial statements if not considered significant using observable market data.
 Level 3 impaired loan values are determined using inventory and accounts receivables collateral and are based on financial statement balances or aging reports.
-Impaired loans for which an allocation is made to the Allowance for Loan Losses are measured at fair value on a nonrecurring basis.
+If the collateral is a house or building in the process of construction or if an appraisal of the real estate property is over two years old or has been discounted based on management's historical knowledge, changes in market conditions from the time of valuation, and/or management's expertise and knowledge of the client and client's business, then the fair value is considered Level 3.
+Impaired loans allocated to the Allowance for Loan Losses are measured at fair value on a nonrecurring basis.
 Any fair value adjustments are recorded in the period incurred as provision for loan losses on the Consolidated Statements of Income.